seananderson/strategie-devops-strategy/ReferenceMaterial/DevOps.md

 Project Retrospectives: A Handbook for Team Reviews by Norm Kerth

 [Blame Aware Post Mortems](https://techbeacon.com/blameless-postmortems-dont-work-heres-what-does) by J. Paul Reed (based on Project Retrospectives above)

+Accelerate: The Science of Lean Software and DevOps

+Project Retrospectives: A Handbook for Team Reviews by Norm Kerth

+[Blame Aware Post Mortems](https://techbeacon.com/blameless-postmortems-dont-work-heres-what-does) by J. Paul Reed (based on Project Retrospectives above)

+The Phoenix Project by Gene Kim